tianocore/edk2-pytool-extensions/docs/usability/using_wsl.md

 There are many firmware projects that require GCC.
 While support for GCC on windows exists, many of the UEFI community use Linux as their main dev machines.
-This guide is focued on setting up a Linux WSL for UEFI development.
+This guide is focused on setting up a Linux WSL for UEFI development.
-This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in linux much easier If you have a linux machine, you can follow the later half of this guide to just setup the environment.
+This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in Linux much easier If you have a Linux machine, you can follow the later half of this guide to just setup the environment.

 For reference, this tutorial was written for a 1903 version of Windows.